ybico/music-machine-2020/README.md

 This project is for the course Responsive website tutorials and examples, (second week)

-## Adding a new song file

-1. All song files are in the `public/` folder
+## steps:
+1.  `main.html`

+    changed the <title>

-2. Open `playground.js`
+2. `playground.js`

-3. Create your new `new Maxim()` objects
-4. Load a song file with the newly created `Maxim()` object
-5. Add the `stopOrPlay<song-name>` function
-6. Add the song player to the `playAll`and `stopAll` functions (main button)
-7. Add the song player to the `setSpeed` function (slider)
+    created a 10 new Maxim () objects. loaded the song files with the newly created Maxim () object. added the stopOrPlay <song-name> function for each play/stop button. added the the playAll (), stopAll (), functions for the main button. added the setSpeed ​​() function for the slider. added template helpers for each song.
-8. Add to the template helpers for each song
+    added template event functions for each "play / stop" button.

-9. Add to the template click events for each button to play and stop songs
-10. Add rows for each button and title of the song in `playground.html`
-12. Customize the app to your liking by editing `main.css`
+3. `main.js`

+    changed the names and values ​​for insert.
+All values ​​were set to 0 except the one for the slide which was 50.
+The reason for it is so that the sounds do not turn on all at once after a reset of the collection.

+4. `playground.html`

+    added a row including a play / stop button for each song file.

+5. `main.css`

+    I made all the necessary changes to make the application to my liking.

+ Sarah Mattar, thank you for your GitHub help

 =======